sparkbox/lamppost/README.md

   - `$ rake db:migrate`

 ### Rails Admin
 This project uses Rails Admin for database entry.
-To set up your admin username and password, see the `.env.example` file in the project root folder.
+For local development, you'll need to set up your admin username and password.
+Copy `.env.example` to `.env` in the project root folder.
+Set the variables `ADMIN_USER` and `ADMIN_PASSWORD` to whatever you like.
+Those will be your admin credentials when developing locally.
+Note that the `.env` file can be used to set any environment variables locally, which can be very useful.
+You'll need to set the production environment variables separately.

 ### Testing
 Run the Rails tests with: